jeandat/learning-angular/README.md

 # Tests

+To launch unit and e2e tests in one shot: `npm test`.

+## Unit tests

 To launch unit tests : `grunt test`.

 To launch unit tests and watch for changes : `grunt wtest`.

+Unit tests are run by Karma and written with Jasmine:

+- JUnit reports are generated inside `doc/test/junit`
+- Coverage reports are generated with Istanbul inside `doc/test/coverage`

+## E2E tests

 To launch e2e tests : `grunt test_e2e`.

-To launch unit and e2e tests in one shot: `npm test`.
+E2E tests are run by Protractor and written with Jasmine.

 # Documentation